Updated: May 25

 We are so lucky that we live in a time where we can teach our kids using technology.
 We can homeschool them with countless resources available to us in an instant and guide them through interest-based learning instead of the traditional school curriculum.
 We can get ideas on how to entertain our kids with and without screens.

 Companies are forced to look at ways of working online for their operations to continue and new business models are popping up to cater to the latest market demands.
-For example, a friend of mine who owns a yoga studio decided to stream their lessons online for their members, and they adjusted the monthly membership fee to be cheaper.
+For example, a friend of mine who owns a yoga studio decided to stream their lessons online for their members, and they lowered the monthly membership fee.
 Not only can they continue teaching yoga, but they can now reach a wider audience by being online.

 S is for Self- Sufficiency